TheBirdEffect/ApronMaster/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/YourUsername/Aircraft-Turnaround-Management.git`
+1. Clone the repository: `git clone https://github.com/TheBirdEffect/ApronMaster.git`
-2. Change directory: `cd Aircraft-Turnaround-Management`
+2. Change directory: `cd ApronMaster/client`
 3. Install dependencies: `npm install` (or `yarn install`, depending on your package manager)
-4. Start the application: `npm start`
+4. Start the application: `ng serve`

-## Contribution

-If you want to contribute to development, follow these steps:

-1. Fork the repository
-2. Create a branch: `git checkout -b feature/NewFeature`
-3. Commit your changes: `git commit -m 'Add NewFeature'`
-4. Push to the branch: `git push origin feature/NewFeature`
-5. Open a pull request

 ## License

-This project is licensed under the [License](LICENSE).
+This project is licensed under Open Source.
 Refer to the license file for more information.

----

-We welcome contributors and feedback.
-If you have questions or encounter issues, please create an [Issue](https://github.com/YourUsername/Aircraft-Turnaround-Management/issues).